artist portrait

 I’m a visual artist, terminal user, and archivist of retro technology.
 Based in NYC.
 This site is a memory dump of my work.

-After my ā gōng [grandpa] passed in 2024, I began creating art more seriously.
-Initially, I used it as a mechanism to channel my grief, but then became fascinated by the dissonance that occupies this city.
-Specifically, how so many people in such close quarters and regular daily interactions can also feel simultaneously isolated.
-Beyond that, through the Sad Girls series, I began to explore the universality of sadness and its reminder of our shared humanity.
+After my ā gōng (grandpa) passed in 2024, I began creating art more seriously.
+Initially, I used it to channel my grief, but then became fascinated by the varied shades of sorrow and its familiar resonance.
+Through the Sad Girls series, I explore the universality of sadness and its reminder of our shared humanity.

 I take pleasure in the discarded, the disregarded, and the possibility of unearthing their forgotten stories.